 Key Performance Indicators (KPIs) are helpful financial tools for engineering firms.
 They are essential metrics that can help you track and compare your performance with other companies in your industry, identify areas for growth, evaluate your project performance, and indicate where your firm is headed in the future.

 These KPIs can significantly impact your business and help you make more strategic business decisions.
-Before setting the KPIs for your engineering firm, it is essential that you have clearly defined goals for your organization.
+Before setting the KPIs for your engineering firm, it is essential that you have clearly defined goals for your organization, such as improved operating efficiency, increased sales, or increased value per project.
 When these metrics are analyzed, you will easily be able to tell how close you are to reaching your primary business objectives and which areas require more work.
 Here are 10 financial KPIs for your engineering firm.

 1. Cost Performance Indicator (CPI)

-If the CPI percentage is higher than 1, this represents that the project is working well within its budget.
+For example, if an engineering project has an Earned Value of $500,000 and the Actual Cost incurred to achieve this is $450,000, the CPI would be 1.11.
+If the CPI percentage is higher than 1, the project is well within its budget.
 If the percentage is less than 1, it is not operating efficiently.

 To improve the CPI, look at ways to improve your efficiency or create more realistic budgets for your projects.